Liddell signs on

 1993 - Mark Walters scored a hat-trick, including a penalty, in our 4-0 defeat of Coventry City, our first treble in the Premier League.
 David Burrows nabbed the other goal, his third and final one for the club.

 1973 - We also faced the Sky Blues, this time at Highfield Road.
-Phil Boersma netted both goals in our 2-1 victory.
+Phil Boersma netted both goals in our 2-1 victory as Kevin Keegan reached a century of reds outings.

 1907 - Alf Common bagged a treble for Middlesbrough in their 4-2 win at Anfield, the first of his four goals past us, with Birkenhead-born Robert Blanthorne netting in his second and final senior reds appearance.
 Arthur Goddard also scored for the reds, with Andrew Aitken also on target for the visitors.
 This was a record eighth home League defeat of the season.